CLEPyLadies/pyladies-official/README.md

 * The site build is automated by Travis-CI on any merges or commits to master.

 * Check to see if your fork is ## commits **behind** master before submitting pull requests.
 (Behind master could end up being problematic, depending on your change.)
-You can compare across forks and `git pull` from the original repo directly on GitHub, if necessary.
+You can compare across forks and `git fetch upstream master` from your fork's local clone, if necessary.
 Note that you may lose changes if your fork is behind the site repo, so make changes in small increments.

 * The format for adding custom attributes to markdown elements is `{: attribute='value' }` .